2285 (JLCF) - Wellness

 -

-- Teaches media literacy with an emphasis on food and beverage marketing; and
+community services; - Teaches media literacy with an emphasis on food and

-- Includes nutrition education training for teachers and other staff.
+beverage marketing; and - Includes nutrition education training for teachers and other

 -